coderkei/akmenu-next/README.md

 * The binary of akmenu-next additionally needs to be in the `_nds/akmenunext` folder as `launcher.nds` for theme & language reboots, this is automatically added if using the package script.
 * Cheats should be placed as `usrcheat.dat` into the `_nds/akmenunext/cheats` folder.
 * Themes go into `_nds/akmenunext/ui`.
 Acekard & Wood R4 themes are supported.
+* For flashcart related builds, files for the corresponding flashcart for Pico-Loader should go into the `_pico` folder.

 ## License